 Fig 5 sheds light on the neurophysiological basis of P1’s poor performance in the final.
 It can be seen that P1’s inability in this particular race to deliver any command associated to the Both Hands MI task (spin, slide) has been accompanied by the disappearance of this task’s identified EEG correlates, namely the β-band SMR discriminancy in locations contralateral to the dominant right hand, selected for the classifier used in the competition (CP3, Table 2).
 On the contrary, pilot P2 largely maintained the same brain pattern in both competition races, even increasing the strength of medial modulation in the final (channels Cz and CPz, both channels were selected for the classifier used in the competition).

+Fig 5.
+BCI feature discriminancy for pilots P1 and P2 in the Cybathlon.
+Topographic maps of discriminancy per Cybathlon race on the 16 EEG channel locations over the sensorimotor cortex monitored.
+Bright color indicates high discriminancy between Both Hands and Both Feet motor imagery tasks employed by both pilots.
+The discriminancy of each channel is quantified as the Fisher score of the EEG signal's power spectral density distributions for these two mental classes in the high β band (22-32 Hz), on this channel.
+Each map illustrates local Fisher scores (with inter-channel interpolation) in the supertitled race.
+Selected channels are indicated by red color.
+Fig 5 data is located at https://zenodo.org/record/1205711 .

 Effects of the application in BCI control and learning